 IPSERV Limited

 The following Directors of Ipserv Limited are members of Ipswich Borough Council: Adam Leeder and Colin Kreidewolf.
-The Chief Executive and Human Resources Operations Managers are also Directors.
+The Chief Executive, the Chief Operating Officer, the Head of Culture & Environment and the Human Resources Operations Managers are also Directors.